-This wine is less acidic, more alkaline, heavier and more intense, and with that edge of bitterness needs something bolder to stand up to it- a crumbly goat cheese from Mani called sfella that we cannot get enough of and have for breakfast very day with melon.
+This wine is less acidic, more alkaline, heavier and more intense, and with that edge of bitterness it needs something bolder to stand up to it- a crumbly goat cheese from Mani called sfella that we cannot get enough of and have for breakfast the next day with melon.
 The sfella tames the bitter edge of the wine; the Kidonitsa brings out the richness of the cheese.

 III.
 Agiorgitkio + Siglino (smoked pork):